all4innov/pyOCNI/README.rst

 0. What is it?
 ==============

-PyOCNI (Python Open Cloud Networking Interface): A Python implementation of an extended OCCI with a JSON serialization and a cloud networking extension
+PyOCNI (Python Open Cloud Networking Interface): A Python implementation of an extended OCCI with a JSON serialization and a cloud networking extension.

 1. The Latest Version
 =====================

 version 0.2

 11 Jan 2012

 status: Still an ongoing work